linxingyun/learning/django.md

  <li> <a href="https://simpleisbetterthancomplex.com/tutorial/2018/01/18/how-to-implement-multiple-user-types-with-django.html"> Django Authentication and Authorization - role based </a> </li>
  <li> <a href="https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html"> How to Reset Migrations </a> </li>

+ <li> <a href-"https://djangocircle.com/how-to-create-different-custom-logs-formatter-for-info-warning-and-error-logs-in-django-web-application/"> How to create different custom logs formatter for Info, Warning and Error logs in Django web application </a> </li>

 </ul>